SceneCompleter: Dense 3D Scene Completion for Generative Novel View Synthesis: Proposed Approach

 \subsection{Geometry Alignment and 3D Scene Completion}

 Since we apply affine-invariant normalization during 3D scene completion, it is necessary to align the completed scene with the original geometry.
-This alignment can be achieved by matching the incomplete depth clues \( d_p \) with the predicted depth \( \hat{d} \).
-Specifically, we use the valid depth mask \( M_{d_p} \) to locate the corresponding predicted depths \( \hat{d}_p \), and then apply a least-squares fitting to align \( d_p \) with \( \hat{d}_p \).
-The optimization for computing the scale and offset is: This process computes the scale and offset, which are then used to restore the missing areas in the scene.
+This alignment can be achieved by matching the predicted depth \( \hat{d} \) with the incomplete depth clues \( d_p \).
+Specifically, we use the valid depth mask \( M_{d_p} \) to locate the corresponding predicted depths \( \hat{d}_p \), and then apply a least-squares fitting to align \( \hat{d}_p \) to \( d_p \).
+The optimization for computing the scale and offset is:

+Here, \(s\) and \(o\) denote the scale and offset that map the normalized predicted depth to the coordinate scale of the projected depth clues.
+We then apply them to the full predicted depth map to restore the missing areas in the scene.
 The final aligned depth $\hat{d}_{\text{aligned}}$ is yielded as follows:

 After obtaining \( \hat{d}_{\text{aligned}} \), we can restore it to a 3D pointmap $\mathbf{\hat{X}}_i$ using the camera parameters \( K_i \), \( R_i \), and \( T_i \) as follows:

 where \( \tilde{\mathbf{p}}_i \) denotes the pixel homogeneous coordinates.